pjjung/mcgpy/MCGdata/TimeSeries_data.md

 | CSV     | -        | -         |                   |
 | TXT     | -        | -         |                   |

+> The KDF is a multi-channel data format for the magnetocardiography system.
+It is based on [the BioSemi Data Format](https://www.biosemi.com/faq/file_format.htm), for BDF format is mainly used in the reseaches of electrocardiogram(ECG) and electroencephalography(EEG).
+>
+> [The HDF5 format](https://www.hdfgroup.org/solutions/hdf5/) is high-performance data management and storage suite.
+Thanks to its flexibility and capability, multi-array dataset like MCG datasets can easily be handled.
+>
+> Other formats, such as CSV and TXT, will be supported for reading a single time-series data of MCG.

 For examples, to create a simple [TimeSeries]() by a ramdom data, and to read a channel data from a frame file:

 ### User defined dataset